Cognitive | Fluid Intelligence

 What IQ Actually Measures

-For the purest measure of fluid intelligence — the g-loaded component this test targets most directly — also try our Raven's Progressive Matrices test, considered the gold standard for culture-fair fluid IQ assessment.
+For the purest measure of fluid intelligence - The g-loaded component this test targets most directly - Also try our Raven's Progressive Matrices test, considered the gold standard for culture-fair fluid IQ assessment.
+For how matrix-style reasoning relates to general intelligence, see pattern recognition vs IQ.

 IQ Test History

-The first practical intelligence test was created by Alfred Binet and Théodore Simon in 1905, commissioned by the French government to identify students needing educational support.
-Binet's test measured "mental age" — the age at which the child's performance was typical.
-William Stern introduced the Intelligence Quotient in 1912: IQ = (mental age / chronological age) × 100.
+The first practical intelligence test was created by Alfred Binet and ThΓ©odore Simon in 1905, commissioned by the French government to identify students needing educational support.
+Binet's test measured "mental age" - The age at which the child's performance was typical.
+William Stern introduced the Intelligence Quotient in 1912: IQ = (mental age / chronological age) Γ— 100.
 Modern tests no longer use this ratio; instead they use standardized scores with a mean of 100 and standard deviation of 15.

 David Wechsler developed the Wechsler Adult Intelligence Scale (WAIS) in 1939, which became the clinical gold standard.
 Unlike Binet's single score, Wechsler provided subscale scores across verbal and performance domains.
 Today's WAIS-IV measures four index scores: Verbal Comprehension, Perceptual Reasoning, Working Memory, and Processing Speed.

-Processing speed tests like our Processing Speed Test and Reaction Time Test measure the Gs component — one of the Wechsler index scores that declines most noticeably with age.
+Processing speed tests like our Processing Speed Test and Reaction Time Test measure the Gs component - One of the Wechsler index scores that declines most noticeably with age.
+Our explainer on what processing speed means in cognitive testing covers this index in depth.

 IQ Score Distribution - Bell Curve